Lacrymology/states/mongodb/doc/metrics.rst

 ~~~~~~~~~~

 Provides the amount of mapped memory, in megabytes (MB), by the
 database.
-Because MongoDB uses memory-mapped files, this value is
+Because :doc:`/mongodb/doc/index` uses memory-mapped files,
-likely to be to be roughly equivalent to the total size of your
+this value is likely to be to be roughly equivalent to the total size
-database or databases.
+of your database or databases.

 mem:mappedWithJournal
 ~~~~~~~~~~~~~~~~~~~~~